 If the Contractor fails to take out and/or maintain in effect the insurance referred to in Clause 8.2 and 8.3 above, the Customer may take out and maintain in effect any such insurance and may from time to time deduct from any amount due to the Contractor under the Contract any premium which the Customer shall have paid to the insurer, or otherwise recover such amount as a debt due from the Contractor.

-Unless stipulated otherwise in the Contract, the Contractor shall prepare and conduct any and all claims made under the policies effected pursuant to this Clause 8 (Insurance) and all money payable by any insurers shall be paid to the Customer.
-Upon the request of the Contractor, the Customer shall give to the Contractor reasonable assistance.
 With respect to insurance claims in which the Customer’s interest is involved, the Contractor shall not give any release to or make any compromise with the insurer without the prior written consent of the Customer.

-The Contractor shall indemnify the Customer for any loss which it suffers as a result of not being able to recover under the insurance as per this Clause 8 (Insurance) as a result of misrepresentation, non-disclosure, lack of due diligence or breach of any declaration, condition or warranty contained in the relevant insurance policy which is not unintentional or inadvertent, or a deliberate act or omission, in each case by the management or managers of the Contractor or of any subcontractor/vendor, and, provided this inability to recover is a result of gross negligence and/or wilful misconduct of the Contractor, Contractor’s subcontractors and/or vendors, this indemnity shall apply notwithstanding any exclusion or limitation of liability in Contract.
+The Contractor shall indemnify the Customer for any loss which it suffers as a result of not being able to recover under the insurance as per this Clause 8 (Insurance) as a result of misrepresentation, non-disclosure, lack of due diligence or breach of any declaration, condition or warranty contained in the relevant insurance policy which is a deliberate act or omission, in each case by the management or managers of the Contractor, and, provided this inability to recover is a result of gross negligence and/or wilful misconduct of the Contractor, this indemnity shall apply subject to possible exclusion or limitation of liability in Contract.
 Contractor’s obligation to be insured as per this Clause 8 (Insurance) and the exemptions from payment of insurance which are agreed between Contractor and particular insurance company shall not affect the Customer’s right to claim damages caused by the Contractor or its subcontractors/vendors or other rights under the Contract.

 SERVICES AND OTHER DELIVERABLES